Comparing Raiz and High Interest Accounts

 With my high-interest savings account the interest was 3%.
 In the same 3 months, then letting it sit, I earnt $1 interest.
 Even with bonus interest offers around, you’d still only make around $1.

-In a nutshell, I made more with Acorns, $67.87 more.
-However, Acorns is investing in shares, whereas a high-interest savings account has fewer risks and is the bank paying you interest while you let them use your money.
+In a nutshell, I made more with Raiz, $67.87 more.
+However, Raiz is investing in shares, whereas a high-interest savings account has fewer risks and is the bank paying you interest while you let them use your money.
 They are different services and great for different purposes.

 This makes it look like a no-brainer, right?
-I made significantly more money with Acorns than I did on the high-interest savings account, so all money should go there, right?
+I made significantly more money with Raiz than I did on the high-interest savings account, so all money should go there, right?
 Wrong!

 Investing in shares is something I love, but it’s not a short-term strategy.
 While I only did a few months comparison between the two, I have a higher risk tolerance than most.
 I am ok watching that money go up and down.
 If it was my house deposit and I suddenly saw if drop I think I would freak out.
 That said, there have been dips, but it recovered and then increased each time for me and statistically, the share market has outperformed the property market.

-High-interest savings accounts are for saving money, Acorns is for investing.
-Acorns is not the best way to invest in shares, but it can be a great way to build the habit and have it automated.
+High-interest savings accounts are for saving money, Raiz is for investing.
+Raiz is not the best way to invest in shares, but it can be a great way to build the habit and have it automated.

-How do I do Acorns and my savings?
+How do I do Raiz and my Savings?

 I have $2,000 in a high-interest savings account as my mini emergency fund and avoid touching it.
 Usually, if an ’emergency’ comes up, I have a look to see how I can make the money I need quickly instead of dipping into the savings.